dromzeh/dromzeh.dev/src/posts/hi3-fps-unlock.md

 ---
 title: 'Modifying the FPS of Honkai Impact 3rd (Hi3) on PC'
-description: 'How I created a program using Node.js that allows me to modify the FPS value in Honkai Impact 3rd (Hi3) to any number I desire.'
+description: 'How I created a program using Rust that allows me to modify the FPS value in Honkai Impact 3rd (Hi3) to any number I desire.'
-date: '2023-02-26'
+date: '2023-06-20'
 categories:
-    - nodejs
-    - javascript
+    - rust
 published: true
 author: 'dromzeh'
 ---

 [Honkai Impact 3rd (Hi3)](https://en.wikipedia.org/wiki/Honkai_Impact_3rd) is a pretty popular mobile game that has been [ported to PC](https://honkaiimpact3.hoyoverse.com/global/en-us/news/1977?cate=).
-However, the options for custom FPS are limited to up to 60 out of 'combat' (level) and up to 120 in 'combat' (level).
+However, the options for custom FPS are limited to up to 60 out of level and up to 120 in level.

 For many, this is not enough.
-I personally like to play at 144 FPS (the same FPS as my Primary Monitor), but I can't do that in Hi3, so I decided to make a program that allows me to modify the FPS value in Hi3 to any number I desire.
+I personally like to play at 144 FPS (my primary monitor's refresh rate is at 144hz), but I can't do that in Hi3, so I decided to make a program that allows me to modify the FPS value in Hi3 to any number I desire.

 ## Research